 If you have children, it will be important to plan your work and personal time (both with and without your children) so that you can consistently comply with the custody and visitation provisions of your divorce decree.
 Child custody issues are among the leading causes of post-divorce disputes, and failing to comply with a court-ordered custody award can have potentially-serious legal consequences.

 5. Know When to Seek Modifications

 Finally, while the law recognizes that circumstances can change over time, it also favors the certainty that comes with enforcing original divorce decrees.
 While spousal support (alimony), child support, and child custody awards can be modified, seeking modification requires proof of a “material” change in circumstances.
 If you foresee a major change in your future (for example, if you decide to pursue a new career opportunity and/or move out of state), you will need to be proactive about addressing this from a legal perspective so that you do end up in violation of the terms of your divorce.

 Comprehensive and Compassionate Representation for Divorcing Spouses in North County, CA

 With offices in North County, the Law Office of Renkin & Associates provides experienced legal representation for divorcing spouses throughout the San Diego area.
-If you are contemplating divorce and would like to speak with an attorney, call us at 619-299-7100 or contact us online to schedule an initial consultation today.
+If you are contemplating divorce and would like to speak with an attorney, call us at 619-299-7100 or contact us online to schedule an initial case evaluation today.